-Since the last SMART Update, eight new SMART projects have been initiated, bringing the total number of facilities projects to 879 in various phases of the SMART process.
-This marks an investment of $614 million as of January 31, 2017.
-The SMART program remains on track to be completed within five to seven years, as originally promised. *Figures below represent the value of projects currently in each phase.
+Since the last SMART Update, 18 new SMART projects have been initiated, bringing the total number of facilities projects to 946 in various phases of the SMART process.
+This marks an investment of $667 million as of March 31, 2017.
+The SMART program remains on track to be completed within five to seven years, as originally promised.

 SMART Facilities Highlights:

-In January 2017, four schools received School Board approval to begin the design process (Phase 3), which involves developing the design, preparing the relevant drawings or plans, and obtaining any building permits/approvals that will be needed for the implementation of the improvements.
-The following schools are on their way to design:
+In March 2017, six schools received School Board approval for their SMART improvements to begin the design process (Phase 3).
+The design process involves developing the design, preparing the relevant drawings or plans, and obtaining any building permits/approvals that will be needed for the implementation of the improvements.
+The following schools are on the way to design:

-- Atlantic West Elementary School (District 7) - HVAC safety/ventilation, fire sprinklers, media center improvements, HVAC improvements and building envelope improvements
+- Charles Drew Elementary School (District 7) - Fire sprinklers, fire alarm, HVAC improvements and building envelope improvements

-- Plantation Middle School (District 5)- Fire sprinklers, HVAC improvements, electrical improvements, building envelope improvements and media center improvements
+- Sunrise Middle School (District 3) - Safety/security upgrade, fire sprinklers, HVAC improvements, electrical improvements and building envelope improvements

 School Choice Enhancement Projects:

 As part of the SMART initiative, each school will receive $100,000 for improvements to instructional and educational spaces.
 A total of 131 School Choice Enhancement Program (SCEP) projects are currently underway, and nine are complete: